Iokete/iokete.github.io/_posts/2024-05-11-Kebab-Amigo-2-Writeup.md

 The other functions should work too, but with this one we can do it in one iteration with the line `kebab_amigo.rating += (_rating*2);`

 But what can we do with this?
 Well, we now have control over the pointer that the program is going to execute, we could do a lot of things, but with only 4 bytes to overwrite, the list of possible outcomes is smaller.
-Lets see ``banhos_turcos()``
+Let's see ``banhos_turcos()``

 ```c
 void banhos_turcos(){